 This document outlines my proposal for a dissertation examining grammatical and discourse properties of the Abawiri language, provisionally titled “Grammar and discourse in Abawiri, a Papuan language of Indonesia”.

 The document is organized as follows.
 Section 1 gives background information on the language.
 Section 2 presents the significance of the project, first for the Abawiri-speaking community and second for the academic community.
-Section 3 discusses the methodology for the project, including theoretical approach, the creation of a documentary corpus, elicitation, and writing the grammar.
+Section 3 discusses the for the project, including theoretical approach, the creation of a documentary corpus, elicitation, and writing the grammar.
 Section 4 is an annotated outline of the proposed dissertation itself.
 Finally, a timeline for completion of the project is presented in section 5.

 Background on the language